Known Issues or Limitations

 - A RotationAnimation in a transition may apply to non-rotation properties.
 Use PropertyAnimation::properties instead.

-- All delegates in a ListView must have the same size, and the size must be explicitly specified.
+- All delegates in a ListView must have the same size.
+The size must be explicitly specified and cannot be dynamically changed.

-- The scale, rotation, and transformOrigin properties are only generated if they have bindings.
+transformOriginproperties are only generated if they have bindings.
+For example, if an

 - When editing Qt Quick Ultralite QML files, the following errors are displayed in the Issues panel and highlighted in the code editor.
 They can safely be ignored: